-Now, three years later, let’s take a look at a few more Chinese phone brands you should keep an eye on.
+Now, almost four years later, let’s take a look at a few more Chinese phone brands you should keep an eye on.

 Founded in Hong Kong back in 2013, Blackview differs from most other manufacturers on the list thanks to its focus on rugged devices.
 You can actually find these phones in countries like Greece, Italy, Russia, South Africa, Spain, and the U.K. — not too shabby for one of the lesser known Chinese phone brands.

 It’s been around the mobile landscape since 2006, but Bluboo is another company with a reputation for cloning devices (see the Samsung-inspired S8 Plus and Xiaomi-derived D5 Pro).
-Fortunately, its latest phone, the Bluboo S3, might be its best yet.
+Fortunately, one of its latest phones, the Bluboo S3, might be its best yet.

 The company’s profile curiously claims it was set up in Spain in 2013, but it’s definitely a Chinese phone brand no matter which way you cut it.
 Its headquarters are in Shenzhen and its full name is actually Shenzhen Doogee Hengtong Technology Co.
 Ltd..

 In any event, Doogee made tech headlines last year with its impressive solution to the display notch.
 The Doogee Mix 4 lacks a notch, but has a slider on the back instead, popping up to reveal the front-facing camera and earpiece.
 And this design has since been used by the likes of Honor, Xiaomi and others.
 The company is guilty of a few cloned devices (the Doogee Mix, among others), but we quite like its varied range of handsets.